 "Negligent infliction of emotional distress" (NEID) is a personal injury law concept that arises when one person (the defendant) acts so carelessly that he or she must compensate the injured person (the plaintiff) for resulting mental or emotional injury.
 In this article, we'll discuss how an NEID claim works.
 (For cases where the defendant acted to intentionally cause psychological harm to the claimant, see our article on Intentional Infliction of Emotional Distress (IIED) claims.)

-Emotional harm damages are a part of most personal injury claims.
-What makes NEID unique is that a plaintiff can sue for NEID without any other personal injury claims being a part of the lawsuit.
-This differs from typical emotional distress damages that are part of a larger personal injury claim.
+Emotional or psychological harm is a part of many personal injury claims ("pain and suffering" damages, for example).
+What makes NEID unique is that a plaintiff can sometimes file a personal injury lawsuit for NEID without any other larger allegation being a part of the case.
+This differs from typical emotional distress damages that are almost always part of a larger personal injury claim.

 Additionally, most states have some variation of a second requirement: that the plaintiff’s emotional harm be so severe that it causes physical symptoms or physical manifestations of some kind.

 The "impact rule" is only followed in a few states.
 This rule simply requires that something, anything, contacted or impacted the plaintiff as a result of the defendant’s negligent act—even a pebble or the percussive effect of an explosion will fulfill the requirement.
 Note that the defendant’s act must still be negligent, it is only the impact that can be minor.